-IEEE 802.16-2005 IEEE802.16e or IEEE802.16e standard firstly emphasized the application of fixed network.
-However, resulting from the progress of wireless communication technology and demand of user market, only the mobility features can guarantee a broader market prospect of wireless broadband service. access high-speed IEEE802.16e supports the information transmission in moving, in addition to supporting mobile communication.
+IEEE802.16e or IEEE 802.16-2005 IEEE802.16e standard firstly emphasized the application of fixed network.
+However, resulting from the progress of wireless communication technology and demand of user market, only the mobility features can guarantee a broader market prospect of wireless broadband access service. supports the high-speed IEEE802.16e information transmission in moving, in addition to supporting mobile communication.